Alocasia Polly (Alocasia x amazonica 'Polly') Indoor Care, Propagation and Problems

 Watering

-Water the Alocasia Polly thoroughly during the growing season while allowing the top 1-2 in. of soil to dry out between waterings to keep the soil consistently moist.
+Water the Alocasia Polly thoroughly during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.

 Cut down on watering during the cold season to keep the soil barely moist but never allow the soil to dry out completely.